 In South Africa, lions and other predators are bred to be exploited.
-It is sad to realise that South Africa has more lions living in captivity than there are left in the wild!
+It is sad to realise that South Africa has more lions living in captivity than there are justify in the wild!
 (Between 8 000 and 12 000 lions in captivity versus approximately 3 000 wild lions).

 Predator breeding farms are common in South Africa and are often places where tourists and/or volunteers can get into close contact with young wild animals such as lions, cheetahs or tigers.
 These breeding farms can be found in the entire world, but are particularly widespread in South Africa.

 Captive bred lions are a part of a vast industry solely concerned with making the highest amount of money that is possible out of these animals.